Check your tickets! 3 winning Powerball tickets sold in Ohio

 Two people won $50,000 with four of five winning numbers and the Powerball.

-The $100,000 winning ticket was sold at the Friendship Food Store in Sandusky, Ohio.
+The $100,000 winning ticket was sold at Gonzalez Grocery in Lorain, Ohio, according to lottery officials.

-The next drawing will be Monday, Aug.
-11, with an estimated jackpot of $501 million.
+The next drawing will be on Wednesday, Aug.
+13, with an estimated jackpot of $526 million.

 [SIGN UP: WHIO-TV Daily Headlines Newsletter]